qwerfd2/MGNightSkin/README.md

 This skin is ONLY TESTED TO BE suitable for Media Go 3.2（build 191）.
 Other version's availability is not guarranteed.
 Recommended to use w/ Windows 10's high contrast mode.
 THANKS to Mentis-Rasa on DeviantArt for the initial inspiration.
 Check him out at https://www.deviantart.com/mentis-rasa/art/Media-Go-Grayscale-173838644.
 I also used Matt Lagrandeur's Hex Color Inverter at http://www.mattlag.com/scripting/hexcolorinverter.php.
+P.S.
+You can find the stock skin and all versions of my skin in the history branch <3

 -------------------------------------------------------------------------
 Media Go 3.2 夜晚皮肤